-11.3 Necessity of Bias
+13.3 Necessity of Bias

 Adding bias gradients as the main genome variable seemed to be a key to successful evolution.
-However, there were 2 other changes made alongside the switch to bias gradients:
+However, there were <F2> other changes made alongside the switch to bias gradients:

-- 1. the system is reset (i.e. initial chemical levels are restored) before each test, as opposed to leaving the system in its state following each test; and - 2. experiments switched to testing systems on the entire set of possible inputs, as opposed to (for example) a random subset of tests.
+- 1. the system is reset (i.e. initial chemical levels are restored) before each test, as opposed to leaving the system in its state following prior tests; and - 2. experiments switched to testing systems on the entire set of possible inputs, as opposed to (for example) using random tests.